SUSTech-CRA/sustcra-homepage/content/post/20201015-share-latex/index.md

 ## How to use?

-Due to software limitations, CRA-ShareLaTeX is currently unavailable for self-registration. **If you would like to try CRA-ShareLaTeX, please send an email with the subject "sharelatex test" to [service@cra.moe](mailto:service@cra.moe).
+~~Due to software limitations, CRA-ShareLaTeX is currently unavailable for self-registration.~~

+**CRA-ShareLaTeX currently allows users who has an email ends with `edu.cn` to self-registration.
+If you would like to try CRA-ShareLaTeX with other email address, please send an email with the subject "sharelatex test" to [service@cra.moe](mailto:service@cra.moe).
 We will send you a confirmation email as soon as possible. **

 If you have any questions about this service or need assistance, you are also welcome to send an email to [service@cra.moe](mailto:service@cra.moe).